stefanhansatos/migros-showcase/README.md

 for each active Cloud Function.

 #### ToDos
 Regarding performance, JSON should be replaced by ProtocolBuffers with gRPC.
-As well, we should replace the Firebase Realtime Database by Firestore.
+We should replace the Firebase Realtime Database by Firestore, and introduce Dataflow as serverless and unified stream and batch data processing.

 #### "Chain of Translation" - Mobile-first clients developed in Flutter